 Most include a dedicated iTunes server application for music streaming.

-Redundant array of independent disks.
+RAID stands for redundant array of independent disks.
 It merges the disks in an array into a single "logical" unit, so although four 2TB drives may be housed in a NAS hub for example, RAID can tell your computer to treat them as a single 8TB drive, or a 4TB drive which is "mirrored" (duplicated) to protect against data loss.
-Check out Ready to Raid below for more information.
+Check out Ready to Raid (below) for more information.

 Optimised hard drives

 Most hard drive manufacturers make NAS-optimised models in addition to their standard range of hard disk drives, and they're usually packing a price tag to match.
 But they're worth it – NAS-optimised drives usually include unique firmware that improves reliability, speed and performance in RAID environments, like reducing vibration effects and operating temperature, which can increase the drive's lifespan.